rsyslog/rsyslog/source/development/dev_oplugins.rst

 a really good starting point to grasp the core ideas.

 In any case, you should also read the comments in ./runtime/module-template.h.
-Output plugins are build based on a large set of code-generating macros.
+Output plugins are built based on a large set of code-generating macros.
 These macros handle most of the plumbing needed by the interface.
 As long as no special callback to rsyslog is needed (it typically is not), an output plugin does not really need to